jeslaspravin/CoPaT/ReadMe.md

 ```

 ## Overriding JobPriority specified at coroutine return type
 CoPaT supports priority queues now.
-It is very basic now however it is still useful.
+It is a simple implementation now, however, it is still useful.

-Just like enqueuing jobs to different job systems, any coroutine's priority can be overriden by passing the priority as `1st` or `2nd parameter` of the coroutine.
+Similar to enqueuing jobs to different job systems, any coroutine's priority can be overridden by passing the priority as the `1st` or `2nd parameter` of the coroutine.
 Following coroutine signatures can be used to override priorities at runtime.
 ```cpp
 copat::JobSystemWorkerThreadTask testThreadedTask(copat::JobSystem& jobSystem, EJobPriority jobPriority, u32 counter);